Google “email marketing best practices” and you’ll get millions of results.

 TIP: Check your email marketing platform’s GDPR guide for any suggested text, whether they’re certified for the Privacy Shield and links to their terms etc.

 Mailchimp already lets you turn on GDPR fields and “legalese” with a single setting, if you’re using their built-in forms.
-Many third party forms are also building GDPR options as we speak, so Google your tools to see what they’re going to offer.
+Many third party forms also provide GDPR options, so Google your tools to see what they offer.

 ^^ Remember, if the tool processes your contact data on its own servers, put it in your tool audit spreadsheet!